blex-max/PacRunner/README.md

 ## Audio

-In game sounds were downloaded from an archive of old game sounds I found (put link here).
-The music is a short extract from a bootleg remix of the pacman theme by powerpill.
-Powerpill an alias of a famous british electronic artist who probably do need introduction.
-They have not endorsed this use, but I just can't imagine it being a big deal, especially given that the remix itself is an uncleared bootleg.
+In game sounds were downloaded from [classicgaming.cc](https://classicgaming.cc/classics/pac-man/sounds).
+The music is a short extract from a bootleg remix of the pacman theme by Powerpill.
+Powerpill an alias of a famous british electronic artist who probably doesn't need introduction.
+These usages are not endorsed

 ## TODO